 Our brand, trade names, trademarks, trade secrets and other intellectual property rights distinguish our technology platforms, services and products from those of our competitors.
 Our intellectual property contributes to our competitive advantage in the economy and mid-scale hotel segments of China's hospitality industry.
 To protect our brand and other of our intellectual property rights, we rely on a combination of trademark, trade secret and copyright laws.
 We also impose confidentiality obligations on our employees, contractors and other persons who provide services to our company.
-As of December 31, 2020, we had a total of 452 trademarks, 52 software registration certificates, one copyright and 11 patents registered in China.
-The expiration dates of these trademarks fall between the years of 2021 and 2030, including "GreenTree Inn."
+As of December 31, 2021, we had a total of 552 trademarks, 74 software registration certificates and one copyright registered in China.
+The expiration dates of our trademarks fall between 2022 and 2032, including "GreenTree Inn."
 Once the ten-year term of our registered trademarks has expired, we will be able to renew our trademark registrations for another ten years upon paying a renewal fee.
 We have registered our domain names, including 998.com, greentree.cn, greentree.com.cn and others, with the Internet Corporation for Assigned Names and Numbers, or ICANN.